Nkovaturient/Muse-onic/README.md

 ---

-## Final Note — A Short Manifesto
+## Final Note

 > Muse: the best music moments are the ones left barely remembered — let the system find them for you when you need to hear them.

 ---